RedHatQE/ouia/README.md

   * e.g. A page that has a special dropdown could choose to name that dropdown as `CustomDropdown`.
     All instances of this `CustomDropdown` component **MUST** be expected to be able to be controlled via the same automation.
-* An id attribute called `data-ouia-component-id`, which is **OPTIONAL** if there will only be one instance of the component on the page at once.
-Any `id` on the page **MUST** be unique, even if it is used by different component.
+* An id attribute called `data-ouia-component-id`
+  * if there is only one instance of the component on the page at once, it is **OPTIONAL**
+  * if there are multiple instances of a component on the page it **MUST** be used
+  * it **MUST** be unique within the surrounding context of the component (context may be a surrounding component or collection)
   * e.g. A vertical navigation can be expected to only be instantiated once on a page.
 As such it does not need any other identifying factors.
 Another component type, like a button, would be created multiple times on a page and requires some kind of unique identifying id.
+  * e.g. An list of items could have tags associated with them.
+These could be presented in a tabular format.
+Whilst the ids of those tags could be identical, they are also contained in rows that make them contextually different.
+An alternative to this is that the id could be prefixed with the item id that it is related to, to create a compound id.
 * An attribute called `data-ouia-safe`, which is `True` only when the component is in a static state, i.e. no animations are occurring.
 At all other times, this value **MUST** be `False`.